Directories

 When you have completed ELI Student Orientation (including business registration) and are officially registered for classes assigned to you, you can begin attending ELI classes for the semester.

-Please note that separate dining cards for the student cafeteria will be given to new ELI students to purchase meals during ESO.
+The International Affairs Office will sponsor international students’ meals while the Office of Student Success will sponsor the domestic students’ meals during orientation week.
 When the semester starts, the meal plan goes into effect on the student ID cards.